KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/using-Key-Value.rst

 ===

 	* How much KV storage cost in it's transaction fee?
 	A. You pay a fee depending on key **and** value size.
 But it depends on which chain you want to store the kv-entry.
-You can use KMD and pay the fee in KMD or you can use KV chain and use it there.
+You can use a Komodo Asset Chain and pay the fee in the Asset Chain's tokens or you can use KV chain and use it there.
 But each assetchain has the KV capability.
-So you could even use your own chain for it (due to costs).
+So you could even use your own chain for it (due to difference in costs).